mmomtchev/mmomtchev/macOS-untraceable-internet.md

 sudo plutil -remove VirtualNetworkInterfaces.Bridge.bridge100 /Library/Preferences/SystemConfiguration/preferences.plist
 ```

-## Using Tor directly
+## Browsing

-As this setup is geared mainly towards hiding the entry AP - and not the destination of your traffic, it has one important drawbacks - all your outgoing traffic goes through the remote OpenVPN server.
-Should you need to bypass the OpenVPN server - for example to anonymously use a search engine - you can simply configure that web browser to access the Internet through the SOCKS5 proxy.
-This way this traffic will remain completely hidden.
-The remote search engine will see a connection coming from a Tor exit node.
+This setup is mainly geared towards hiding the entry AP - and not the destination of your traffic.

+It can however do both at the same time.

+You should set up two browsers - one that connects directly to the Internet - this one will always appear as a connection coming from the remote VPN server and it will be capable of accessing all websites.
+With this browser however, people tracing the VPN server will be able to know what sites you visited and search engines will be able to provide your search history - even if you don't use an account.

+Another browser should be set up to use the SOCKS5 proxy.
+Connections from this browser will appear as coming from a random Tor exit node and these will be untraceable.
+However it will be limited to the Tor-friendly websites.

 ## Playing mobile games on your phone while preserving the secrecy of the AP

 At this point it will be possible to use the internal macOS Wi-Fi adapter in connection sharing mode to connect your mobile phone - provided that you remove the SIM card.

+## Uninstalling

+The only thing that needs uninstalling if you want to remove the setup is to simply remove the *network service* - which can be cleanly removed from the `System Settings ...`/`Network` menu.
+If you also delete `/Library/Preferences/SystemConfiguration/preferences.plist.old` - the backup copy - no other traces will remain on your computer once you have removed the VMWare Fusion virtual machine.